tensorflow/gnn/tensorflow_gnn/docs/guide/input_pipeline.md

 accelerators (notably TPUs) do not allow variable-length or string data inside the trained model.
-For example, to represent a categorical string feature with a trained embedding, the preprocessing of the dataset maps strings to indices, and the main model looks up the index in the trained embedding table.
+For example, to represent a categorical string feature with a trained embedding, the preprocessing of the dataset maps strings to indices, and the main model looks up each index in the trained embedding table.

 For inference, the story is different: The trainer exports one SavedModel, and it depends on the inference platform how much of the preprocessing it should